 With support from the Corporation for National and Community Service, The Health Trust launched a 3-year VISTA grant in July 2015 at 5 partner sites.
-The project was expanded to 7 members for the 2016-17 year.
 Each VISTA member will build capacity at their sites in order to increase the site organizations’ effectiveness in reaching those in need and increasing access to healthy foods in low-income areas.
 Specifically, members will develop and/or improve internal systems, such as volunteer training and management, client outreach, fundraising, and data tracking.

 History: The VISTA grant, which focuses on building organizations’ capacity to end poverty, builds on the foundation created by The Health Trust’s former 6-year Silicon Valley Health Corps (SVHC) AmeriCorps grant.
 Over 140 members conducted direct service, hands-on work at over 10 sites to build multiple community and school gardens and reach thousands of residents with nutrition education.
 In total, Americorps members donated and sold over 452,638 pounds and 53, 164 pounds, respectively, of local produce to low-income families from 2012 to 2015.
 That is the equivalent of 13 tractor trailer loads of food!
 Please watch the video below to learn more about SVHC.

-- At least 805 new staff and community volunteers will receive training to build capacity at their sites;
+- At least 700 new staff and community volunteers will receive training to build capacity at their sites

-- At least 15 new systems and/or business processes and/or enhancements will be put into place;
+- At least 8 new systems and/or business processes and/or enhancements will be put into place

-- At least 2,425 new and 600 continuing beneficiaries will receive services in obesity prevention and health access;
+- At least 650 new beneficiaries will receive services in obesity prevention and health access

-- At least 280 will report an increase in food security; and
+- At least 175 individuals will report an increase in food security

 - VISTAs will receive ongoing professional development opportunities and training through their year of service